Best practices for iOS apps

-Some framework APIs, such as AVPlayer class, UIWebView class, and QLPreviewController, are actually implemented by iOS service processes in a different execution context than the user’s managed app process.
+Some framework APIs, such as AVPlayer class, UIWebView class, and QLPreviewController, are implemented by iOS service processes in a different execution context than the user’s managed app process.

 Memory mapping is problematic for Citrix Endpoint Management encryption since it relies on app calling file I/O system call interfaces.

-Once a file is memory mapped, the I/O requests for the file are managed outside of the context of the user app bypassing Citrix Endpoint Management encryption.
+After a file is memory mapped, the I/O requests for the file are managed outside of the context of the user app bypassing Citrix Endpoint Management encryption.
 All POSIX mmap(2) calls by a managed app are mapped as MAP_PRIVATE and MAP_ANON and not associated with any file description.
-An attempt is made to read in all the mapped data during the mmap call if a file description is specified to fault in all the data since any subsequent paging in of data by the operating system will result in reading encrypted data without it being decrypted by Citrix Endpoint Management.
+An attempt is made to read in all the mapped data during the mmap call if a file description is specified to fault in all the data since any subsequent paging in of data by the operating system results in reading encrypted data without it being decrypted by Citrix Endpoint Management.
 This technique has been successful in all apps tested with Citrix Endpoint Management since the amount of data that is memory mapped is small with no memory page reclaims happening within the app.

 Apple SQLite databases are encrypted by Citrix Endpoint Management using the SQLite Virtual File System layer.